The beauty of digital commerce is that retailers have access to endless customer and behavioral data to inform marketing decisions.

 What is behavioral segmentation?

-Behavioral segmentation allows marketers to take control of customer data to drive revenue and improve the customer experience.
+Behavioral segmentation allows marketers to take control of customer behavior to drive revenue and improve the customer experience for their target audience, and can help drive customer loyalty.
 Data from across channels is coordinated to segment customers according to their behavior.
 Marketers can use these segments to deliver highly relevant content to shoppers at the moment they are most engaged.

 Once your segments are up and running, you can use them to boost conversions from bulk and triggered emails, across your website, and in social media advertising.

-Smart segmentation means shoppers benefit from the most useful information, while marketers generate increased revenue by targeting customers with a propensity to convert.
+Smart uses of this type of market segmentation means shoppers benefit from the most useful information, while marketers generate increased revenue by targeting customers with a propensity to convert.
 Win win.

-Here are nine behavioral segments you should be using - and the types of content most likely to get results.
+Here are nine behavioral segments you should be using in these types of market segmentation for your marketing strategies – and the types of content most likely to get results.

 1. Highly engaged visitors who haven’t made a purchase

-Turn these browsers into buyers by showing them personalized coupons based on the products and categories they are most interested in.
+Turn these browsers into buyers by showing them personalized coupons based on the products and categories they are most interested in in your marketing efforts.

-Sunglasses Shop emails their engaged visitors to highlight the many top brands and styles they offer, whilst reminding them of their 15% discount.
+Sunglasses Shop emails their frequently engaged potential customers to highlight the many top brands and styles they offer, whilst reminding them of their 15% discount.

 2. Loyal customers who haven’t bought anything for a while

-Win back lapsed shoppers by reminding them what they like most about your brand, based on their past behavior.
-Let them know they are a valued customer by telling them about new products they might be interested in.
+Win back lapsed shoppers by reminding them what they like most about your brand, based on their past customer behavior.
+Let these existing customers know they are a valued customer by telling them about new products they might be interested in, and foster brand loyalty.

-Saks includes a clear list of the benefits of shopping with them in their re-engagement email.
+Saks includes a clear list of the benefits of shopping with them in their re-engagement email as part of their marketing strategy.

 3. Customers who are close to converting

-For frequent visitors who are probably going to make a purchase, keep them updated with the latest product recommendations, personalized based on their preferences.
+For frequent visitors who are close to converting in their customer journey, keep them updated with the latest product recommendations, personalized based on their preferences.
 Don’t be tempted to reach out with special offers, as this will diminish value of an order that was likely to take place anyway.

 4. High spenders…

-You can use browsing history and past orders to identify customers who are likely to spend more than average.
-Nudge these customers towards a conversion with recommendations for your higher margin products from their favorite category.
+You can use browsing history and past orders to identify the customer segments who are likely to spend more than average.
+Target customers towards a conversion with recommendations for your higher margin products from their favorite category.

 5. …and bargain hunters

-Historic purchase data can also be used to identify customers who may be tempted by lower priced items.
+Historic purchase data can also be used to identify the customer base who may be tempted by lower priced items.
 Encourage engagement with sale items or products that have dropped in price.

 Wilko uses their newsletter to highlight the best offers in the customer’s favorite product category.